soulsource/swaystatus/README.md

 This is a small status bar application that I write/maintain because I use it myself.
 You probably do not want to use this.
 The only reason I published it is because I wanted to have it available somewhere online, for reference.

+# MOVED

+This repo is no longer updated.
+The current version can be found at [https://git.grois.info/swaystatus/](https://git.grois.info/swaystatus/).

 ## Information for users

 Let me start with the important part: For most users this program is not a good choice.
 Mainly because it is rather limited feature-wise, and I have no plans to extend it beyond my own personal needs.